 LMC is part of the East London Mosque, one of the most infamous promoters of Islamic extremism in Britain—it hosted Anwar al-Awlaki in 2009, for example.
 The East London Mosque as a whole is functionally under the control of the IFE.
 IFE opposes democracy, supports Muslim theocracy, and is closely tied to Jamaat-e-Islami, which was complicit in the 1971 massacres (that some say amount to genocide) against the Bengali population of what is now Bangladesh, then East Pakistan.

 Arwani’s personal beliefs, while clearly Islamist, will be a matter of interpretation.
 In 2012, Arwani built his case against the Assad regime based largely on its repression and corruption, spoke in support of the Free Syrian Army and protecting the minorities, and even spoke favourably about the protection afforded citizens in the West.
-The speech, however, did include a paranoid assertion that Omar al-Bashir was under international indictment while Assad was not because of Israel’s interests, and Syria was framed as an Islamic struggle.
+The speech, however, did include a paranoid assertion that the Sudanese ruler, Umar al-Bashir, was under international indictment, while Assad was not, because of Israel’s interests, and Syria was framed as an Islamic struggle.
 Arwani called on his audience to send money to Syria because those fighting against Assad were “protecting the dignity of the umma“.
 In a speech in 2013, Arwani said, “the victory is coming for Islam,” and in the same year Arwani was on a talk-show discussing jinn.

 A May 2014 speech by Arwani included overt sectarianism.
 “Syria … is a country of eighty percent of Muslim Sunnis.
 Forgive to say [sic] ‘Sunnis’.
 We have to use it because now lots of people are playing around with the definition of Muslims,” Arwani said.
 Arwani noted the 1964 uprising in Hama, which had erupted in response to the minority-domination and supposed secularism of the then-new Ba’ath regime.
 Arwani charged that the Assad regime had “impose[d] their kufr [disbelief] deliberately in front of the Muslims”.